 – All people should have the right to non-religious ceremonies at the different stages of life.

-A lot of information about humanism as a worldview can be found online.
-Above mentioned IHEU is a good place to start.
+A lot of information about secular humanism as a worldview can be found online.
+Above mentioned Humanists International is a good place to start.
 The American Humanist Association also provides a lot of information about humanism, and prominent AHA-members created the Humanist Manifesto documents widely referred to by humanists as a foundation of our life stance.

-If you would like to join the Swedish Humanist Association but do not speak Swedish, please contact email@example.com and we will help you with your application.
+If you would like to join Humanists Sweden but do not speak Swedish, please contact email@example.com and we will help you with your application.
 Membership costs 365 SEK for one year.
-For additional members in the same household, the fee is 100 SEK.
-Persons under 25 years of age, or full-time students pay 180 kr per annum.
+For persons under 26 years of age the membership fee is 50 SEK.